Samsung just sent out invites for Galaxy Unpacked, and the tagline alone hints at new foldable shapes

 The London location is itself a small statement, Samsung rotates its Unpacked cities deliberately, and choosing London this time keeps the European market firmly in the spotlight as foldables slowly move from enthusiast niche toward mainstream flagship territory in a way they have not quite managed in North America yet

 So the discussion for anyone in the market.
-Is a second distinct size tier for the standard fold line a genuinely useful choice for buyers, or just Samsung fragmenting its lineup the way it eventually does with every successful product category, and does the New Shape Unfolds tease have you actually excited, or has the annual foldable refresh cycle started to feel routine even for genuine improvements?
+Is a second distinct size tier for the standard fold line an useful choice for buyers, or just Samsung fragmenting its lineup the way it eventually does with every successful product category, and does the New Shape Unfolds tease have you actually excited, or has the annual foldable refresh cycle started to feel routine even for genuine improvements?

 AlexaBliss